Hyperbolicity of the base of an admissible family of log canonical stable minimal models

 one knows that

 is Griffiths semi-negative, where $B\in A^{1,0}_{X^o}(K^o,K^{o\bot})$ is the second fundamental class.
 We claim that the hermitian metric $h_Q|_{X^o}$ extends to a singular hermitian metric on $K$ with semi-negative curvatures.
-It suffices to prove the following assertion: Let $s\in K$ be a section.
-Then $\log|s|_{h_Q}$ extends to a plurisubharmonic function on $X$ for an arbitrary section $s\in K$.
+It suffices to prove that $\log |s|_{h_Q}$ can be extended to a plurisubharmonic function on $X$ for an arbitrary section $s\in K$.